-One issue that arises when looking at jobs and employment in rural areas is that many data sources do not capture farm employment due to many of the workers not being covered by typical unemployment insurance programs.
+One issue that arises when looking at jobs and employment in rural areas is that many data sources only capture workers covered by unemployment insurance, which does not include most farm jobs.
 The information provided below is a mix of two data sources in an attempt to capture the employment impacts of agriculture.
-Although mixing two data sources can be problematic, we feel that this more accurately captures the worker-industry environment than just leaving out agriculture altogether.
+Although mixing two data sources can be problematic, we feel that doing so more accurately captures the worker-industry environment than just leaving out agriculture altogether.
 It should also be kept in mind that, as our report on the impact of agriculture on rural Minnesota's economy shows, a large part of what we think of as agriculture-food processing, non-food processing, commodities trading-is in reality ag-related industry and is categorized into several separate industry sectors, including manufacturing, transportation, and financial.